Location, maps & GPS

 If a photo you upload to Kuula has location information in the EXIF data, that data will be parsed and saved.
 To protect your privacy however, you still need to check the Make location public box in the editor before this information becomes public.
 You can also edit or change the location information after uploading it.

-Most 360 cameras are equipped with GPS sensors that allow to save the physical location where the photo was taken.
-The location data comes in the for of EXIF tags embedded in the photo file.
+Most 360 cameras are equipped with GPS sensors that allow you to save the physical location where the photo was taken.
+The location data is stored in a photo in a format called EXIF tag.
 You can preview the EXIF data in your picture using the system photo viewers both on Mac and Windows.
 The location data typically looks like this:

 GPSLatitudeRef N GPSLatitude 34, 38, 9.2088 GPSLongitudeRef W GPSLongitude 120, 8, 27.5526 GPSAltitudeRef 0